-The main entrance is unassuming, no cool sign or anything, but drive on in.
+The main entrance is unassuming, with no cool sign or anything, but drive-on in.
 You’ll see parking off to your right, but if you keep driving there is a closer parking spot to the playground and the start of the Clark Tower Trail.
-You can actually drive up to the tower during the open season, but hiking is allowed year round.
+You can actually drive up to the tower during the open season, but hiking is allowed year-round.

 My son loves walking along the edge of this bridge!
 It is so picturesque.